Code-Institute-Submissions/ci-milestone01-ucfd-1/README.md

 ## TESTING
-I created a [testing matrix](https://github.com/jakubdonovan/ci-milestone01-ucfd/testing/testmatrix.png) in Numbers and saved it as a .png for visualisation purposes here on GitHub.
+I created a [testing matrix](https://github.com/jakubdonovan/ci-milestone01-ucfd/blob/master/testing/testmatrix.png) in Numbers and saved it as a .png for visualisation purposes here on GitHub.
 It outlines various tests to ensure the site renders consistently across many different platforms.

 ## DEPLOYMENT
 The site has been deployed using GitHub Pages, and is available to view here: https://jakubdonovan.github.io/ci-milestone01-ucfd/

+Here's how I did it:
+1. I went to the settins section in my project repository
+2. I scrolled down to the GitHub Pages section, chose the master branch as the source, and enabled github pages for my project.
+3. I copied the [url](https://jakubdonovan.github.io/ci-milestone01-ucfd/) GitHub has generated for me and added it to the repository.

 ## Notes